farukustunel/bitirmetezi/src/MaterialsandMethods.rst

 Trimming
 --------

-• Trimming adaptors from both 5' and 3' ends of your sequences are the most crucial step for the genome assembly process.
+The first crucial step for the genome assembly process is trimming adaptors from both 5' and 3' ends of your sequences.
 Also, getting rid of low-quality reads improves the standard of your analyzes.
-We used ``trimmomatic`` as a trimming tool and we performed this process by using the following bash code.
+We used ``trimmomatic``  by using the following bash code.

 .. code-block:: bash
    :linenos: